-I first envisioned a web site for “The Kaua’i MuseLetter” a few years ago, but it would be some time before the dream of an online presence would materialize into reality.
+I first envisioned a website for “The Kaua’i MuseLetter” a few years ago, but it would be a long time before the dream of an online presence would materialize into reality.
 I wondered whether the MuseLetter would ever fulfill its potential of a higher level of contribution to the community that it served.
 Although I enjoyed producing the MuseLetter, it was an increasing challenge to keep up the pace and attention necessary to produce a quality and productive publication.

 A Miraculous Event

-Kirk is one of the most focused and productive people I know; he is a master web site developer and, along with Sandy, his partner, has created a highly successful online business.
-They buy and retrofit dysfunctional web sites, and transform them into full and productive vehicles on the web.
-(Like retrieving an old broken down ocean tanker and modernizing it into a sleek ocean liner.)
-They have over 20 sites online, but here are some of the leaders:
+Kirk is one of the most focused and productive people I know; he is a master website developer and, along with Sandy, his partner, has created a highly successful online business.

 The Brief Window of Time